Etch E-sign

 property of each upload:

 - A Multipart Upload that allows you to send a binary file.
-Consider using our Anvil Node Client to simplify interacting with our API when binary uploads are involved.
+Consider using one of our Anvil API clients to simplify interacting with our API when binary uploads are involved.

 - A Base64 Upload that allows you to send a file that you have in a